Art on Paper New York

 In the series Control and Cooperation, Joelle McTigue examines the rituals of gardening and the creation of public spaces that represent how a community wants to be viewed.
 The work responds to the history of each public space and how it embodies the power dynamics of practical, leisurely, and spiritual pursuits.
 Restructuring the landscapes, McTigue transforms close-up snapshots into aerial botanical gardens.
 Control and Cooperation addresses the constant movement of how perception can change.
-McTigue lives and works in Montenegro.

-Interview With The Collective
+Interview with The Collective

 York, United Kingdom